 If the mood struck me, I would wander downstairs to the many outdoor restaurants and shops.
 There was even a cozy fireplace and a giant game of chess which, I of course, had to play.
 It added to the overall fun vibe of The Village for me.

-If adventure is more your thing, you can hop on the aerial tram and ride to High Camp which, I had a blast doing!
+If adventure is more your thing, you can hop on the aerial tram.
+The tram takes you up 2,000′ from Base Camp and rides to High Camp.
+I had a blast doing!
 You’ll ascend from Base Camp at 6,200’ to High Camp at 8,200 ft.

 But, what I loved the most… roller skating in the actual Olympic Ice Skating rink!
 On previous trips in the Winter, I’ve ice skated here too!
 Unfortunately, as of 2020, there’s no longer ice skating, just roller skating in the Summer.